SethCohen/KF2-Easy-Server-Map-Adder/README.md

 10. Run server
 11. Let server install the maps (Will take a bit depending on how many maps you have installed.
 Be patient)

-For additional help, follow the actual guide: https://wiki.killingfloor2.com/index.php?title=Dedicated_Server_(Killing_Floor_2)
+For additional help for anything past Step 4, follow the actual guide for adding custom maps to servers: https://wiki.killingfloor2.com/index.php?title=Dedicated_Server_(Killing_Floor_2)

 ## Screenshots: